Rob Moran

-Rob Moran (born May 12, 1963) is an actor and producer.
-He has appeared in the Farrelly brothers' films Dumb and Dumber, Kingpin, There's Something About Mary, Shallow Hal, and Hall Pass.
+Rob Moran is an actor and producer.
+He is noted for roles in multiple films directed by the Farrelly brothers, including Dumb and Dumber, Kingpin, There's Something About Mary, Me, Myself and Irene, Shallow Hal and Hall Pass.
 Moran also played the Carlin family patriarch in the American teen drama South Of Nowhere, and an ER doctor in Meet Dave.
-He later appeared as the doomed patriarch in the 2011 horror movie You're Next.
+He later appeared as the doomed patriarch in the 2011 horror film You're Next.
 He has made guest appearances in numerous television series as well.
-Since 1986, Moran has appeared in over 60 films - both screen and television - and produced a few of them as well.
+Since 1986, Moran has appeared in over 60 films – both screen and television – and produced a few of them as well.

 Personal life

 Moran graduated from Emerson College in 1982.
 In 1985, Rob and actress Julie Bryan began dating after being paired together on a Ford automotive commercial.
 They were married in 1987.
 In 1999, the couple welcomed their eldest daughter Maiya Dupree.
 In 2004, their second daughter Makayla-Amet was born.